AmitByteOrbit/RND-Project1/README.md

 *Run Notes:
-set-gazebo_plugin_path.sh contains the path to be exported for the plugin set_model_path.sh sets the model path for Gazebo 7.0 since it does not give you the ability to do this in the GUI.*
+set-gazebo_plugin_path.sh contains the path to be exported for the plugin set_model_path.sh sets the model path for Gazebo 7.0 since it does not give you the ability to do this in the GUI.
+Copy the text from each of the files and run on command line (running as sh didn't seem to work for me)*

 ## Submission outline